simondanielsson/SEB-OpenQA/README.md

 The pipeline currently only supports loading data from disk.
 Additionally, Haystack is assuming all data is SQuAD-formatted.
 We provide scripts for converting a few datasets into SQuAD-format, strongly influenced by e.g. Facebook's own Natural Questions simplification script.

+We provide for reference an example dataset under `data/nq_subset/` of the appropriate format.
+It is a subset of the Natural Questions dataset.

 #### 4.1 Converting Natural Questions
 1. Download the Natural Questions train and dev set from the [official website](https://ai.google.com/research/NaturalQuestions/download).